 A desmoid tumor can develop in almost any soft tissue of the body.
 The types of symptoms that people have from a desmoid tumor depend on where it starts and its size.
-People with a desmoid tumor may experience the following symptoms or signs.
+People with a desmoid tumor may experience one or more of the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
-Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
+Signs are changes in something measured, like taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
 Sometimes, people with a desmoid tumor do not have any of the symptoms and signs described below.
 Or, the cause of a symptom may be a medical condition that is not a desmoid tumor.

-The first sign of a desmoid tumor may be a firm, painless lump or swelling in the arms, legs, chest, neck, or abdomen.
+The first sign of a desmoid tumor may be a firm, painless lump or swelling in the arm, leg, chest, neck, or abdomen.
 Sometimes, the lump is painful.
 Most lumps are not a desmoid tumor.
 However, it is important to talk with your doctor about any lumps that are larger than 2 inches (5 centimeters), grow larger, or are painful, regardless of their location.

-Because desmoid tumor develop in flexible, elastic tissues or deep spaces in the body, the tumor can often push normal tissue out of its way as it grows.
+Because a desmoid tumor develops in flexible, elastic tissues or deep spaces in the body, the tumor can often push normal tissue out of its way as it grows.
 Therefore, the tumor may sometimes grow quite large before it causes symptoms.

 Symptoms may include: